 The above table is a list of 10 albums, all of which were downloaded online for free.
 Out of the ten albums, three of them belonged to the parent company EMI, which was then sold out to Universal (Busch, 2012).
 Three more are part of the Universal music group, one is part of Disney music group, another of Warner music group, and the last three are part of independent music labels.
-According to Rollin Stone, an album would cost $15.99 and would be distributed as such (Cohen, 2004):
+According to Rolling Stone, an album would cost $15.99 and would be distributed as such (Cohen, 2004):

 $0.17: Musicians' unions